-So, here we are, listing out the top 10 sites for free ebooks.
+We are listing out the top 10 sites for free ebooks.
 After all, a once-in-a-while freebie wouldn’t hurt much, right?

 A site with over 2.7 million books and 52 million scientific articles, BookZZ, definitely deserves the first spot.
-This site which claims to be the world’s largest library has almost all the books that you can think of.
+This site, which claims to be the world’s largest library has almost all the books that you can think of.
 What’s more, one can also check out the latest collection to this enormous library in just a single click.

 In addition to its huge collection, BookZZ will also let you choose from 15 different languages in your quest to download the golden book.